 The dramatic rise in housing and rental prices, the exclusion of lower-income households from the housing market, and the upsurge of short-term rental are growing problems in many cities and countries.
-In order to make rental markets affordable and to reasonably limit short-term accommodation services, a variety of approaches are being used in Western European cities - such as regulatory mechanisms, tax incentives, the involvement of non-profit organizations, restructuring of the rental sector - some of which were highlighted by Habitat's in its 2017 publication on the affordable rental sector and in the Feketelakás 3.0 proposal package.
+In order to make rental markets affordable and to reasonably limit short-term accommodation services, a variety of approaches are being used in Western European cities such as regulatory mechanisms, tax incentives, the involvement of non-profit organizations, restructuring of the rental sector - some of which were highlighted by Habitat's in its 2017 publication on the affordable rental sector and in the Feketelakás proposal package.

 The market will not spontaneously find a solution to these processes that yields positive results for society as a whole.
 Investing in real estate is simply too lucrative, for individuals and businesses alike.
-Thus, all else being equal, the effects of investment property purchases and the financialization of housing are expected to further intensify.
+Thus, all else being equal, the effects of investment property purchases and the financialisation of housing are expected to further intensify.
 Policy intervention is therefore needed.

-On the one hand, residential and corporate investments can be encouraged to be realized in other sectors.
+Reresidential and corporate investments can be encouraged to be realised in other sectors.
 For example, the state can contribute to this by issuing government securities with expected returns that can compete with real estate investments.

-Another way of counteracting this could be to increase the cost of buying property for investment purposes, which will also help reduce demand, for example by increasing the transfer tax.
+Another way of counteracting these trends could be to increase the cost of buying property for investment purposes.
+This would also help reduce demand, for example by increasing the transfer tax.
 However, for such a scheme to work effectively, a clear legal framework, transparency and control are needed.

-The emergence of investment property in the long-term rental market would also help to reduce the housing crisis.
-To this end, Habitat has developed a package of proposals that provide a safer, more predictable environment for both tenants and landlords in one chapter of the aforementioned Feketelakás 3.0 publication, entitled 'Security'.
+The emergence of investment property in the long-term rental market would also help to curb the housing crisis.
+To this end, Habitat has developed a package of proposals that provide a safer, more predictable environment for both tenants and landlords (see the Security chapter of the aforementioned Feketelakás publication).
 These include, for example, providing landlords with tax relief and the possibility of mediation, clearer rules of notice periods, and clarification of both parties' obligations.